matheus-crivellari/talktech-bot/README.md

 The bot is responsible for receiving messages from Telegram's users while our TalktechBot gets those messages through a long-polling approach.

 TalktechBot was intended to sell pizzas to customers through a chat interface.
-It is capable of receiving orders, opening shopping carts, consulting databases, offering add-ons, checkouting orders through etc. Everything by option buttons available in Telegram's interface.
+It is capable of receiving orders, opening shopping carts, consulting databases, offering add-ons, checkouting orders etc. Everything by option buttons available in Telegram's interface.

 It has a human-message-to-operation-code-translator class which were responsible for translating human messages containing known keywords into operation codes in order to ease the application decision taking.